adrofa/eyes_classifier/README.md

 ; from CEW dataset, which do not exist in the origginal dataset on training;
 * validate model on  several models which generalize well (w/o overfitting) on different folds;
 * average out-of-fold predictions in `OpenEyesClassificator.predict` method.

+### Step 1: Familiarizing preview(pos, 10, 3, "pos_example.png") with the Data
+Firstly, I looked at ~300 images to decide what to do next.
+I noticed that both classes have strong patterns: e.g., most of closed eyes images have horizontal line in the center of an image.
+It shouldn't be hard to classify.
+Also, there is no class imbalance.

+**The main problem was the lack of annotation.**

+### Step 2: Annotation
+I supposed that I could:
+* annotate manually ~500 images (and use ~400 for training and ~100 for validation);
+* .

+#### Datasets' Identity Check
+* The data is very small, hence I can load both (original and CEW) datasets into RAM.
+* Then I need to compare each image from one dataset with each image from another until the identical image is found.
+* To speed up this process, I decided to split images into groups by file size.
+  *